 While you may not be able to visit your favourite restaurants right now, you can still represent them out on the streets by snapping up some of their merch.
 Plenty of restaurants have jumped on the merch bandwagon in recent years, selling everything from mugs and t-shirts to canvas bags and reusable coffee cups.
 If your favourite restaurant has a line of merchandise, visit their website now to help them generate some much-needed income.

 Everyone has a favourite restaurant, and at their favourite restaurant, a favourite dish.
-A simple way to recreate the magic in your own home while all restaurants are being forced to close is to purchase a cookbook from them, if they have one.
-Any additional income is sure to help support staff wages and hopefully aid your favourite eatery to open once the pandemic is over.
+A simple way to recreate the magic in your own home while eating out is a little trickier than normal is to purchase a cookbook from them, if they have one.
+Any additional income is sure to help support staff wages and hopefully aid your favourite eatery to survive the pandemic.

 Whether it’s a favourite dish, a new menu or just a general shout out, interacting with social posts from your local restaurant or venue could significantly increase their post engagements and widen their audience.
 If won’t cost you a penny and you can show a little bit of solidarity for the hospitality industry.

 Did you go to your favourite restaurant for dinner and forget to post the pic?
 Post it now and tag the restaurant.
-Friends and followers may take note to make a booking once the Coronavirus pandemic has subsided.
+Friends and followers may want to follow in your footsteps to book a spot somewhere similar.

 If you want to show support to your local restaurant, but you're worried about being in busy spaces right now, buying a gift voucher to use at a later date can be a real help.
 Most restaurants allow their gift vouchers to be redeemed up to six months after purchasing and some restaurants have even extended this period because of the current climate.
 If you want to help out the restaurant scene, check out our SquareMeal Gift Vouchers, which can be redeemed in over 40 participating UK restaurants and bars.

-Whether it’s some love on social media or just an extra thank you at a restaurant the next time we're allowed to eat out, a few kind words can go a long way.
+Whether it’s some love on social media or just an extra thank you at a restaurant the next time you're eating out, a few kind words can go a long way.
 Why not make some extra effort to do one additional gesture of kindness?